 Dr. Garrison reported that one of the most cost effective and powerful ways to support students' efforts to develop as writers is to make certain the institution has a robust Writing Center.
 She noted that MSU has had a Writing Center for five years and the center conducts 375-400 tutoring sessions every semester.
 She added that the center has a 40% return rate which is very good considering many students come to the center one time for help with an assigned essay.
 Student tutors work in the Writing Center; they are highly committed and successful students.
-In addition to their work in the Writing Center they also have an opportunity to participate in professional conferences.
-She reported that this experience was very beneficial for one of the Writing Center's tutors as she was hired recently as tutoring coordinator for Vernon College.
+In addition to their work in the Writing Center students are opported that this experience was very beneficial for one of the Writing Center's tutors as she was hired recently as tutoring coordinator for Vernon College.